-Is it a problem if I do not remove a fraud alert once I have confirmed that no breach was possible?
+Is it a problem if I do not remove a fraud alert once I have confirmed that no breach occurred?
 Or do I have to remove the alert?
 I assume having the alert for one year is OK since I can prove who I am and do not expect to apply for any new credit.

-It is OK to leave the temporary alert on file.
-The initial security alert remains on the credit report for twelve months.
-It lets potential creditors know that you may have been a victim of identity theft and asks that they take extra precautions to verify your identity before granting credit.
+An initial fraud alert remains on your credit report for one year.
+It lets potential creditors know that someone may be trying to apply for credit in your name and asks that they take extra precautions to verify your identity before granting credit.
 Anyone who thinks their information may have been compromised can add this alert.

 Thanks for asking.